relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/09 - Cisco Data Center and Compute Management Platforms and APIs/main.md

 &nbsp;

-When a client sends an API request , the Intersight web service must identify and authenticate the client.
-The intersight web service supports two authentication methods:
+When a client sends an API request, the Intersight web service must identify and authenticate the client.
+The Intersight web service supports two authentication methods:

 -   API keys
 -   Session cookies